 In general, expiration dates for THC products are for precaution, and you probably won’t experience any severe side effects if you’ve accidentally ingested an oil that's a few days or weeks out of date.

 In general, the most common difference in an expired product is that it is less effective.
 That being said, rancid carrier oils or other expired ingredients can make you a bit sick, so it’s best to not take any chances.
 If your THC-O is out of date, it’s probably better to toss it and buy more.

-It’s true that THC-O will eventually expire, but a well made product can last for years from it’s manufacturing date.
+Indeed, THC-O will eventually expire, but a well-made product can last for years from its manufacturing date.
 Some ingredients, like certain flavorings and sweeteners, may shorten the shelf life.
 Your THC-O products should come clearly labeled with an expiration date, and it’s always best to abide by that (or reach out to the manufacturer if you have any questions!).

 Store THC-O oils and vapes in a cool, dry place away from direct sunlight to extend the shelf life.
 You should also make sure you start with high-quality oil made from clean hemp material, which helps prevent mold growth or other contaminants from ruining your THC-O product.

 Our Elev8 Collection includes gummies, oils, vapes, and more that are made from hemp that is carefully tested for potency and purity before manufacturing.
 Our Elev8 Oil is a great choice if you’re looking for a shelf-stable, easy-to-measure dosing option that will help you reach your perfect lift level.